Newborn Screening: Blood Tests for Your Newborn Infant

 Newborn Screening Does Not Test for All Disorders

 Even if results from a newborn screening are normal, it is possible your baby may have problems for some other reason.
-Be sure to call your doctor or have your baby checked if you suspect your baby is having difficulty.
+Be sure to call your doctor or have your baby checked if you suspect your baby is having problems.

 Newborn Screening Is Easy and Important